armory/docs/content/en/continuous-deployment/installation/armory-operator/op-quickstart.md

           rootFolder: front50
 ```

-The Armory Operator uses Halyard to deploy Armory Continuous Deployment.
+The Armory Operator contains Halyard to manage a portion of the deployment Armory Continuous Deployment.
-See [Custom Halyard Configuration]({{< ref "op-advanced-config.md" >}}) if you need to modify Halyard so you can use Armory Continuous Deployment features.
+See [Advanced Operator Configuration]({{< ref "op-advanced-config.md" >}}) if you need to override the default settings for the Halyard Container for some advanced features.

 {{% /tabbody %}}
-{{% tabbody name="Spinnaker"%}}
+{{% tabbody name="Spinnaker OSS"%}}

-You can see the list of Spinnaker versions on the Spinnaker [Versions](https://spinnaker.io/community/releases/versions/) page.
+You can see the list of Spinnaker OSS versions on the Spinnaker [Versions](https://spinnaker.io/community/releases/versions/) page.

 ```yaml
 apiVersion: spinnaker.io/{{< param "operator-oss-crd-version" >}}